-1.31 "NESC" shall mean the National Electric Safety Code.
+1.41 "NESC" shall mean the National Electric Safety Code.

-1.32 "Net Electric Output" shall mean, at any time, the actual total amount of energy delivered into the FPL Transmission System at the Point of Interconnection.
+1.42 "Net Electric Output" shall mean, at any time, the actual total amount of energy delivered into the FPL Transmission System at the Point of Interconnection.

+1.43 “Notice to Proceed” shall have such meaning as given in Section 2.1.
+The form of Notice to Proceed is in Appendix G

+1.44 "OASIS" shall mean Open Access Same-time Information System.

-1.33 "Operation Date" shall mean the day commencing at 00:01 hours on the day following the day during which FPL's Interconnection Facilities and equipment of a unit at the Facility and associated Customer’s Interconnection Facilities have been completed to FPL's and Customer's mutual satisfaction and such unit is ready for Trial Operation.
+1.45 "Operation Date" shall mean the day commencing at 00:01 hours on the day following the day during which FPL's Interconnection Facilities, and Customer’s Interconnection Facilities have been completed to FPL's and Customer's mutual satisfaction and one or more Units is ready for initial synchronization and Trial Operation.

-1.34 "Operator" shall mean an individual(s) responsible for the start-up, operation, and shutdown of the Facility.
-The Operator will have training, knowledge, and authority to carry out any and all changes to the operation of the Facility requested by FPL, provided such requested changes comply with Applicable Laws and Regulations, including actions in the event of an Emergency.
+1.46 "Operator" shall mean an individual(s) responsible for the start-up, operation, and shutdown of the Facility.
+The Operator will have training, knowledge, and authority to carry out any and all changes to the operation of the Facility requested by FPL and to the extent required by this Agreement, provided such requested changes comply with Applicable Law, including actions in the event of an Emergency.

-1.35 "Opportunity Cost" shall mean the difference between the revenues from verifiable foregone sale minus the concurrent production cost of the Unit.
+1.47 "Opportunity Cost" shall mean the difference between the revenues from verifiable foregone sale minus the concurrent production cost of the Facility.

-1.36 "Oversupply Imbalance" shall mean: (1) where the scheduled energy from the Facility is delivered to the Control Area that includes the FPL Transmission System, the excess, in any hour, of Net Electric Output (including losses on the FPL Transmission System) over the scheduled delivery of energy into the FPL Transmission System (including losses on the FPL Transmission System); and (2) where the scheduled energy from the Facility is delivered outside the Control Area that includes the FPL Transmission System, the excess, in any hour, of Net Electric Output over the sum of the scheduled delivery of energy into an adjacent Control Area and scheduled losses on the FPL Transmission System.
+1.48 "Oversupply Imbalance" shall mean: (1) where the scheduled energy from the Facility is delivered to the Control Area that includes the FPL Transmission System, the excess, in any hour, of Net Electric Output (including losses on the FPL Transmission System) over the scheduled delivery of energy into the FPL Transmission System (including losses on the FPL Transmission System); and (2) where the scheduled energy from the Facility is delivered outside the Control Area that includes the FPL Transmission System, the excess, in any hour, of Net Electric Output over the scheduled delivery of energy into an adjacent Control Area (including losses on the FPL Transmission System).

-1.37 "Permit" shall mean all approvals, consents, authorizations, notifications, agreements, licenses, permits of any government authority of agency (federal, state, local, or other) that are at any time applicable to the Parties, the Facility, FPL’s or Customer’s Interconnection Facilities, or part thereof.
+1.49 "Permit" shall mean all approvals, consents, authorizations, notifications, agreements, licenses, permits of any Government Authority that are at any time applicable to the Parties, the Facility, FPL’s Interconnection Facilities or Customer’s Interconnection Facilities, or part thereof.

-1.38 "Point of Interconnection" shall mean the point or points, shown in Appendix I, where the facilities of Customer interconnect with the facilities of FPL.
+1.50 "Point of Interconnection" or "Points of Interconnection" shall mean the point or points, shown in Appendix I, where the Customer's Interconnection Facilities interconnect with FPL's Interconnection Facilities.

-1.39 "RTO" shall mean a regional transmission organization approved by FERC to own and/or operate the FPL Transmission System.
+1.51 "RTO" shall mean a regional transmission organization approved by FERC to own operate or control the FPL Transmission System.

-1.40 "Secondary Systems" shall mean control or power circuits that operate below 600 volts, AC or DC, including, but not limited to, any hardware, control or protective devices, cables, conductors, electric raceways, secondary equipment panels, transducers, batteries, chargers, and voltage and current transformers.
+1.52 "Secondary Systems" shall mean control or power circuits that operate below 600 volts, AC or DC, including, but not limited to, any hardware, control or protective devices, cables, conductors, electric raceways, secondary equipment panels, transducers, batteries, chargers, and voltage and current transformers.